microsoft/Olive/docs/source/overview/quicktour.md

 ```bash
 pip install olive-ai
 ```
-Refer to the [Installation](Installation) section for more details.

 2. **Describe your model and your needs in a json configuration file.
 This will be the input to the Olive.**